Nancy Reagan 'redefined the role' of first lady: Obama

-WASHINGTON (Reuters) - U.S. President Barack Obama and his wife, first lady Michelle Obama, offered condolences on the death on Sunday, saying she “redefined the role” of first lady and became a strong advocate for Alzheimer’s research.of Nancy Reagan
+WASHINGTON (Reuters) - U.S. President Barack Obama and his wife, first lady Michelle Obama, offered condolences on the death of Nancy Reagan on Sunday, saying she “redefined the role” of first lady and became a strong advocate for Alzheimer’s research.

 “Nancy Reagan once wrote that nothing could prepare you for living in the White House,” the Obamas wrote in a joint statement on Sunday after news of Reagan’s death in California.